 Under-60s: If you’re seeking information on how super benefits are treated if you withdraw super BEFORE the age of 60, then see SuperGuide articles Super and tax tables: When UNDER 60 years of age, and Retiring before the age of 60: the tax deal and Retirement: 3 ways of taking super benefits before the age of 60.

-Important: Different tax treatment also applies for individuals receiving death benefits from a super fund (see SuperGuide articles Superannuation death benefits: Who receives super payments, and how much tax is paid? and Superannuation death benefits: Beware the dastardly death tax, and retirement cap).
-See other SuperGuide articles (by using the SuperGuide index, or using the search function) for more information on these topics, or refer to the Australian Taxation Office website.
+Important: Different tax treatment also applies for individuals receiving death benefits from a super fund (see SuperGuide article Death and taxes: Guide to superannuation death benefits).
+See other SuperGuide articles (by using the SuperGuide index or using the search function) for more information on these topics or refer to the Australian Taxation Office website.